 January February March April May June July August September October November December

 Two of these nice groomed sections of the Valley Trail is found at end of Lorimer Road in Whistler Cay.
 Here you will find the groomed Valley Trail head off in one direction for 1.3km to Rainbow Park and in the other direction 2.6km to Meadow Park.
-You will see signs indicating Rainbow Park closed for construction until June 2024, however the construction closes over the winter and you can detour around the construction and still access the nice dog park section of the park with the big pier.
 Another nice Whistler park to visit in December is Blueberry Park.
 Just 1.8km from Whistler Village, this quiet, wilderness park on the shore of Alta Lake has a shoreline trail which loops up and around through the forest to a nice viewpoint then back down to the trailhead.
 There are four nice piers along the shore and backed by the deep forest, Blueberry Park is a serene paradise within walking distance from the Village!
 There are lots of amazing trails in December to explore.
 Whistler Train Wreck is a fantastic trek through the forest to brightly painted, wrecked boxcars abandoned in the 1950's.
 Parkhurst Ghost Town is another surreal place to see in December with trails extending to remains of the old logging town, to gorgeous viewpoints over Green Lake from Parkhurst.
 Rainbow Falls is another nice hike into a winter wonderland that continues along Whistler's wonderful Flank Trail.
 For an easy, drive to sight to see in December, Whistler Bungee Bridge is hard to beat.
 Accessible year-round, you can park right underneath it!
 If you are motivated for a wander through the forest, you can cross the Bungee Bridge and follow the Sea to Sky Trail to Brandywine Falls, an amazing sight to see in the winter.
 For something more challenging, Joffre Lakes is a spectacular mountain lake located just north of Pemberton and in December it is a winter paradise!
 For something a bit closer and easier try Nairn Falls, an easy trail to the viewpoint surrounded by crashing water through carved canyons.
 Check out our guides to Whistler's Best Snowshoe Trails or Whistler's Best Dog Friendly Snowshoe Trails.
 Need to rent snowshoes in Whistler and have them delivered to your door?
 WeRentGear makes renting hiking and camping gear in Whistler easy.

 Beautiful Blueberry Park in December